Liby99/Nodejs_Server/README.md

 # Note for Get/Post AJAX Requests

-From the html files, you need to request the url:
+From the client Javascript, you need to request the url:

     /ajax/[target]?action=[data]

 Where the [target] should not contain any extension names.
-(And [data] follows the original structure) Containing action is easy for the handler to recognize what thing it needs to do.
+(And [data] follows the original structure.)
+Containing <code>action</code> is easy for the handler to recognize what thing it needs to do.

 # Paths